 Rollors is a new yard game that's fun for the entire family.
 Players "roll" the disks in this outdoor game set at the goal and points are awarded to the player/team that positions their disks closest to the goal.
 It's a great game of skill with the element of chance!
-Convenient carry bag allows you to bring Rollors with you wherever you go.
-Set-up in seconds on grass or in the sand.
+The convenient carry bag allows you to bring your Rollors game with you wherever you go.
+Set up in seconds on grass or in the sand.
 Now you're ready to roll your way to fun!

 Each player or team of 2-3 players uses one color set of rollors in the first round of play with blue going first.
 Standing behind the red goal, the blue player/team rolls one rollor at a time to their blue goal.
 The rollor should be rolled on the edge, with a wind-up and release as in bowling.
 The rollor must touch the ground within 4 feet of the release.
 Once the blue player/team has played, the red player/team takes a turn.

 Only one player/team scores each round and that is the player/team with the rollor that is closest to their goal.
 The measuring cord should assist in determining which player is closest.
 In the case of a tie, neither player/team scores.
 All rollors of the closest scoring color to the goal receive points.

 In order to score, a rollor must fall entirely within a 5 foot radius of the center of the goal.
 A measuring cord is provided to measure this requirement.